 Use allergen-proof seat covers: Consider using seat covers that are designed to repel allergens.
 These covers are typically made of materials that do not absorb allergens and can be easily wiped clean.

-Keep windows closed and use air conditioning: To prevent pollen from entering your car, ensure that the windows remain closed while driving.
-Utilize the air conditioning system to maintain air circulation and minimize humidity.
+Keep windows closed and use air conditioning: Keep windows closed while driving to prevent pollen from entering the car.
+Use the air conditioning system to keep the air circulating and reduce humidity.

 Avoid eating in the car: Food can attract insects and create a breeding ground for dust mites and other allergens.
-Steer clear of eating inside your vehicle, or if you must, make sure to promptly dispose of any leftover food or waste.
+Avoid eating in the car or dispose of any food waste immediately.

 Limit the number of items stored in the car: Fewer items in the car mean fewer surfaces for allergens to accumulate.
 Keep the car clutter-free and avoid storing items for long periods.